Vegan Cranberry Orange Bread

 Cranberry + Orange + Ginger + Walnuts.
 If fall flavors had a baby, it would be this bread.
 Warm, cozy slices of tender cranberry bread is hands down my favorite way to ease into the day.
 I’ve made this bread exactly 4 times in the past two weeks because as soon as I finish the last slice, I’m craving it again.

-I set out to make my favorite Cranberry Orange bread and then was immediately swayed by the need to add in ginger, and walnuts.
-If they didn’t go so perfectly together, it might be weird, but the moment you take a bite, you realize that cranberries and ginger were made for each other. #MFEO
+I set out to make my favorite Cranberry Orange bread and was immediately swayed by the need to add ginger and walnuts.
+If they didn’t go so perfectly together, it might be weird, but the moment you take a bite, you realize that cranberries and ginger were made for each other.

 Cranberry Orange Bread Batter

 I’d like to make the motion that homemade bread is the most perfect hostess gift.
 As a fellow food lovers, I know you understand the anxiety when your host tells you not to bring anything.
-I refuse to show up to events empty handed, but I dislike putting any pressure on my host to serve my bottle of wine/side/dessert.
-So, bread for breakfast it is!
+I refuse to show up to events empty-handed, and I love the idea of bringing a loaf of bread to enjoy for breakfast the next morning.

 Wrapped, homemade bread is the perfect thing to arrive with.
 It’s a sweet way of saying, enjoy your evening, but don’t worry about breakfast the next day- have a slice of this and a cup of coffee instead.